luispedro/luispedro_org/biography.md

 ## Shorter Version

-Luis Pedro Coelho is a postdoctoral researcher in Peer Bork's group at the European Molecular Biology Laboratory (EMBL).
+Luis Pedro Coelho is  the principal investigator (PI) of the [Big Data Biology Lab](http://big-data-biology.org) at Fudan University.
+Previously, he worked as a postdoctoral researcher in Peer Bork's group at the European Molecular Biology Laboratory (EMBL).
 He has a PhD from Carnegie Mellon University where he worked under the supervision of Prof. Bob Murphy and a MSc from Instituto Superior Técnico in Lisbon, where he worked with Prof Arlindo Oliveira.
 He currently works on the analysis of microbial communities in different environments, such as the [marine environment](http://www.sciencemag.org/content/348/6237/1261359.full) or the [human gut](http://onlinelibrary.wiley.com/doi/10.1002/bies.201300143/full) using computational methods, namely [metagenomic